 You can begin to induce dormancy as summer ends by stopping all watering.
 The leaves will turn yellow, wither, and can then be removed.

-Place dormant bulbs in a cool, dark location at 50° to 55°F for 8 to 10 weeks.
-I use an old refrigerator in my garage to store my dormant Amaryllis.
+Place dormant bulbs in a cool, dark location (50° to 55°F) for 8 to 10 weeks.
+I use a refrigerator in my garage to store my dormant Amaryllis.

-After the 8 to 10-week dormant period, bring the bulb out of dormancy by placing the plant in a sunny, warm area (70° to 75°F) and resume watering it again.
+After the 8 to 10-week dormant period, bring the bulb out of dormancy by placing the plant in a sunny, warm area (70° to 75°F) and resume watering.
 Remove all dry foliage.

-As the flower stalk emerges and begins to lengthen, rotate the plant every few days to prevent it from leaning toward the light.
+As the flower stalk emerges and lengthens, rotate the plant every few days to prevent it from leaning toward the light.

 Here’s a short video about reblooming amaryllis plants.